Board of Directors

 “I believe there is a a lot of connective tissue between the Veteran and Police Officer service to country and community.
 We Support and Defend and they Protect and Serve.”

-Mac is currently Active Duty, and moonlighting as our VP.
-He has served in the United States Army for 14 years with numerous conventional units and currently serves on a Special Forces Operational Detachment Alpha Team.
+Mac is currently Active Duty, and he has served in the United States Army for 14 years with numerous conventional units.
+He currently serves on a Special Forces Operational Detachment Alpha Team.
 He has participated in frequent Iraq and Afghanistan rotations, as well as other foreign partner enabling deployments around the world.
 Mac’s brother in law is an officer with the New York City Police Department.
 Why does Mac volunteer?
 Macs words: “I have deep appreciation for Emergency Responders, especially because of the frequency of personal deployments, they watch my Homefront while I am gone.”
 “I want to give back to those who give selflessly, every day.
 It is the right thing to do!”

 Marcy joined the United States Army in 1993 where she served 5 years as a Military Police Officer in Korea and Ft.
 Benning, GA.
 After her discharge she joined the Cobb County Police Department in Marietta, GA.
 While working as an officer, she served in various capacities.
 She was a patrolman, field training officer, a narcotics agent, and a recruiter/background investigator.
 She retired from the agency in 2008.
 She now works as an Assistant Professor of Criminal Justice at Utah Valley University.
 She has also assisted numerous Utah police agencies with curriculum development in racial profiling and diversity training.
 Why does Marcy volunteer?
 Marcy’s words: